 Premises Staffing.

 Arch Pools Premises Staff.
 All persons providing the Services at the Premises during the Term shall be employees or independent contractors of Arch Pools and referred to herein as “Arch Pools Premises Staff.”
-Arch Pools shall have the authority to search for, identify, hire, supervise, manage, discipline and discharge Arch Pools Premises Staff or contractors in its sole discretion.
+Arch Pools shall have the authority to search for, identify, hire, supervise, manage, discipline and discharge Arch Pools Premises Staff or contractors in its sole discretion, provided that all staff must have the requisite training and certification.
 Arch Pools reserves the right to use subcontractors to perform part or all of the Services set forth in this Agreement.
 Arch Pools will supervise any such subcontractors and shall bear ultimate responsibility for the acts and omissions of such subcontractors to the same extent as Arch Pools' own acts and omissions and shall ensure that such subcontractors carry insurance policies equal to or greater than those held by Arch Pools in accordance with Section 7 below.
+Client has the right to require Arch Pools to change out Arch Pools Premises Staff, without notice, who do not adhere to operating protocol of the Premises.
+Client has the right to require Arch Pools to employ or subcontract specific individuals identified and interviewed by Client.

 Arch Pools Premises Staff shall be granted access to employee rest rooms, break areas, and other common areas within the Premises and Property.